k2-fsa/sherpa/docs/source/onnx/pretrained_models/offline-transducer/zipformer-transducer-models.rst

 which supports Chinese as it is trained on whatever datasets involved in the `multi-zh_hans <https://github.com/k2-fsa/icefall/tree/master/egs/multi_zh-hans/ASR/>`_ recipe.

-If you are interested in how the model is trained, please refer to `<https://github.com/k2-fsa/icefall/pull/1238>`_.
+If you are interested in how the model is trained, see `<https://github.com/k2-fsa/icefall/pull/1238>`_.

 In the following, we describe how to download it and use it with `sherpa-onnx`_.